Reaction-Space-Explorer/reac-space-exp/README.md

 The [main](main/) folder contains subfolders for each reaction (e.g. [glucose degradation](main/glucose/), [formose](main/formose/)) that we have studied.
 The output produced by running this pipeline has been placed in subfolders inside those.

 ### Available output files
+For reactions with published or submitted manuscripts, we have provided.
 * A tab-separated table containing SMILES of each species and the generation in which it was produced.
 * The `.dg` file that was dumped via MØD itself, which can be used to load the full network into MØD without the need of generating it again using the [DG.load()]((https://jakobandersen.github.io/mod/pymod/dg/DG.html?highlight=dg%20load#mod.DG.load)) method built into it.
 * A custom format (tab-separated) output that can be loaded in Neo4J for network queries, or Gephi for the purpose of visualization.